 When you discover your child has a reading problem, the first thing you want is answers.
-You are confused and feel helpless as to how to help him, especially as a homeschool parent.
-I have been there!
-I have put together this post on how to overcome reading difficulties to provide you with solutions that can help.
+You’re confused and feel helpless as to how to help him, especially as a homeschool parent.
+I’ve been there!
+I’ve put together this post on how to overcome reading difficulties to provide you with solutions that can help.

-I want to give you some places to go to find information and resources that will start answering some of those questions, as well as give you strategies and materials that can work with your child.
+I’ll share some places to find information and resources to get answers to your questions, as well as give you strategies and materials that can work with your child.

 What Are the Difficulties in Reading?